electron/electron/docs/api/browser-window.md

   * `backgroundColor` String - Window's background color as Hexadecimal value, like `#66CD00` or `#FFF`.
 Default is `#000` (black) for Linux and Windows, `#FFF` for Mac (or clear if transparent).
+  * `hasShadow` Boolean - Whether window should have a shadow.
+This is only implemented on OS X.
   * `darkTheme` Boolean - Forces using dark theme for the window, only works on some GTK+3 desktop environments.
 Default is `false`.
   * `transparent` Boolean - Makes the window [transparent](frameless-window.md).